 The Eventide H9000 Effects Processor comes loaded with the newest presets and those of older ones within the factory memory to select from.
 A few of these presets are holdouts from the Eventide H8000, DSP4000, and H3000, and a few are scorching off the press from the Eventide H9 Harmonizer®.

-Presets are a great way to get started, however the H9000 has a brand new randomize parameters function.
-If you’d like some new spice to your favourite preset, simply mix it up and see what happens.
+Presets are a great way to get started, however, the H9000 has a brand new randomize parameters function.
+If you’d like some new spice to your favorite preset, simply mix it up and see what happens.

 Eventide H9000 Effects Processor Features:

 - 8-Channel Analog In/8-Channel Analog Out

 - (2) XLR Analog In / (2) XLR Analog Out

 - MIDI In, Out, and Thru

 - 1 USB Type B port, allowing 16 channels of USB audio in & out